udatny/rtsp-simple-server-api-client/README.md

 # Simple RTSP Server Java Client

-this code provides a base how you could access the simple rtsp server api via java.
+this code provides a base how you could access the [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) api via java / spring service.

 it also show some issues using the api.